21 Parks and Gardens to Visit in Paris, France

 • 18 Rue Antoine Bourdelle, 75015 Paris

-• Macaron Hoarder Insider Tip: The former studio of sculptor Antoine Bourdelle, the interior and courtyards of the museum are unique in the way that it embodies the Parisian artistic spirit.
+• NEP Insider Tip: The former studio of sculptor Antoine Bourdelle, the interior and courtyards of the museum are unique in the way that it embodies the Parisian artistic spirit.

 • Additional Information: Musée Bourdelle website